razorpodx/PET/README.md

-## Simple Typescript Sever template with Express.js, Winston and Morgan

-This is a simple template for a typescript server with express.js, winston and morgan.
+## PET Stack - Prisma, Express & Typescript

+This stack features express js at the backend with Prisma used for the Database Layer along with Typescript.
+The repository also makes use of the tests written in Mocha & Chai.

 ### How to use